 In the photo below, we see Eloise Butler crossing the rustic bridge at the north end of the Mallard Pool.
 The year is 1932.
 She has physically weakened due in part to neuritis and from burns received in 1929 when a heating pad caught fire while she was sleeping.
 The development of this pool was long on gestation and short on actual building.
 She had dreamed for many years of creating a large sunlit aquatic pool for special plants and the site was to be at what was the north end of the Garden in her days, (North of the current back fence) where the wetland drainage and a stream from a spring join and drain towards an existing pond.
-An earthen dam was placed where the water from the meadows and wetlands in the south part of the Garden could accumulate, forming a small open pool.
+At some early time Eloise placed an earthen dam where the water from the meadows and wetlands in the south part of the Garden could accumulate, forming a small open pool.
 In 1917 Eloise had it replaced by a dam of concrete.
 That pool was too shady, hence her desire for another, but she could not move the idea of a large pool to reality until 1932 when the pool was quickly constructed by an unemployed man she hired and another was employed to build a rustic bridge of tamarack poles to span the small stream the flowed into the pool.
 When a mallard was soon seen in it, it became the “mallard pool.”
 Eloise had planned extensive plantings around the pool and these were completed by Martha Crone in 1933.

 Photo above courtesy Minnesota Historical Society MH5.9 MP4.1 r354

 By late 1939 curator Martha Crone was no longer tending that area of the Garden and it gradually returned to a wild state.
 By 1944 the area was officially abandoned. (details in Mallard Pool article) The concrete dam still fulfilled its function however, creating a small pool in the Garden and at some point a small bridge was placed across the water channel leading to that pool, in what is now the north end of the Garden wetland.
 That bridge was an old wood dock.